Jays (Boston Celtics): 2019–20: NBA Bubble and Return to the Conference Finals

-2020–21
+2020–21: First Round Exit

 During the 2020–21 regular season, Brown averaged 24.7 points, 6 rebounds, and 3.4 assists, while Tatum averaged 26.4 points, 7.4 rebounds, and 4.3 assists.
 On February 23, 2021, Brown and Tatum were selected for an All-Star Game together for the first time, later considered an important milestone in their partnership.
-On May 10, it was announced that Brown would miss the rest of the season due to injury.
+On May 10, it was announced that Brown would miss the rest of the season due to a wrist injury.
 The Celtics finished the regular season with a 36–36 record, and defeated the Washington Wizards in the Play-In Tournament to secure the #7-seed in the Eastern Conference.

-In the 2021 playoffs, without Brown, Tatum averaged 30.6 points, 5.8 rebounds, and 4.6 assists.
+In the 2021 playoffs, without Brown, Tatum averaged 30.6 points, 5.8 rebounds, and 4.6 assists, including a 50 point game in Game 3.
 The Celtics were eliminated in the first round for the first time in either of the duo's career.

-2021–22
+2021–22: First NBA Finals Appearance

 During the 2021–22 regular season, Brown averaged 23.6 points, 6.1 rebounds, and 3.5 assists, while Tatum averaged 26.9 points, 8 rebounds, and 4.4 assists.
 Although the Celtics began the season with an 18–21 record, they began a turnaround in January and ended up finishing the regular season as the #2-seed in the Eastern Conference with a 51–31 record.

 In the 2022 playoffs, Brown averaged 23.1 points, 6.9 rebounds, and 3.5 assists, while Tatum averaged 25.6 points, 6.7 rebounds, and 6.2 assists.
-The Celtics advanced to their third Eastern Conference Finals together in five years, defeating the Miami Heat in seven games to advance to the duo's first ever NBA Finals, where the Celtics lost to the Golden State Warriors in six games despite a 2–1 lead.
+The Celtics advanced to their third Eastern Conference Finals in five years, defeating the Miami Heat in seven games to advance to the duo's first ever NBA Finals.
+The Celtics went on to lose to the Golden State Warriors in six games despite a 2–1 lead.
 During the Finals, Brown and Tatum were the highest-scoring players on their team, averaging 23.5 points and 21.5 points, respectively.

-2022–23
+2022–23: Another Loss to Miami

 During the 2022–23 regular season, Brown averaged 26.6 points, 6.9 rebounds, and 3.5 assists, while Tatum averaged 30.1 points, 8.8 rebounds, and 4.6 assists.
-The Celtics finished the regular season with a 57–25 record, securing the No. 2 seed in the Eastern Conference.
+The Celtics finished the regular season with a 57–25 record, securing the #2-seed in the Eastern Conference.

 In the 2023 playoffs, Brown averaged 22.7 points, 5.6 rebounds, and 3.4 assists, while Tatum averaged a double-double with 27.2 points, 10.5 rebounds, and 5.3 assists.
 Brown and Tatum advanced to their fourth Eastern Conference Finals together in six years, once again facing the Miami Heat.
 The Celtics faced a 3–0 deficit before coming back to tie the series at 3–3, but lost the series in seven games.